Frequently Asked Questions

 5. What type of music does Play Out perform?

-Play Out performs mostly instrumental music in the classical music tradition.
-This means a range of music that was written hundreds of years ago, to music being written today.
-Play Out also strongly emphasizes cross-genre music, with elements of jazz, rock, pop, world, and more.
+Play Out concerts typically have a very wide range of instrumental music on the program — this includes music composed hundreds of years ago, to music being written today.
 At this time, the number of musicians typically range from around 2-8 players.